 I was fortunate enough to attend the NTT panel event held in London during the October half-term.
 The event began with an introduction by David (Director of NTT) explaining what the company stands for, what it strives towards and how behind the hard work, there are incredible women involved.

-I was also very inspired and awed by the confidence and determination that Dr Clare Anyiam-Osigwe had, who founded her own cosmetics company called Premae Skincare.
-What was interesting about Dr Clare’s case was that she had no science background but instead studied performing arts and drama.
+I was also very inspired and awed by the confidence and determination of Dr Clare Anyiam-Osigwe, who founded her own cosmetics company called Premae Skincare.
+What was interesting about Dr. Clare’s case was that she had no science background but instead studied performing arts and drama.
 This made me aware that changing your career path is possible and that you don’t necessarily have to always stick to your master plan because there will be issues that will derive you from that plan which is completely ok.
 Dr Clare was very successful with her business and she received the British Empire Medal from the Queen.

 I was selected as one of four participants to do work experience at NTT.
 I shadowed Shally Shefer who is a delivery manager at NTT but also a huge supporter of feminism and was very active within the movement.
 Shally introduced me to her team and her office where I was able to see how important her role within this company is.
 I was able to talk to some of her colleagues and see what their roles were.

 The event was completely worth the long journey.
 I was able to learn, gain and take so much (not just the incredible gifts, certificates and free food) but also that every girl can do STEM!
 I will be attending future STEMettes events to learn how to build my STEM career.

 Thank you to our panellists: Jana Novohradska, Shally Shefer, Shrutica Patel, Dr Clare Anyiam-Osigwe BEM, Sophie Parker, Ella Wilsmore, Louise Maynard-Atem & Alex Sullivan.
 And a huge thank you to the event sponsor & host NTT Communications.
 Photos from the event are up on our Flickr.